u-blox/mongoose-os-sockets/README.md

 mos flash --platform blah --port blahblah
 ```

 ..where `blahblah` is replaced by the serial port name, in my case `COM58`.
-If you're using an ESP32 board such as mine, you may need to hold a `BOOT` button down on the board, press then release a `RESET` button while the `BOOT` button is held down, then release the `BOOT` button once the flash download has begun.
+If you're using an ESP32 board such as mine, you may need to hold a `BOOT` button down on the board, press then release a `RESET` button while the `BOOT` button is held down, then release the `BOOT` button once the flash download procesws has begun.
 For my ESP32 board the download process produced the following console output:

 ```
 Loaded mongoose-os-sockets/esp32 version 1.0 (20190321-102107)